coopnorge/helm-base-chart/docs/index.md

     - values-production.yaml
     targetRevision: main
     destinationCluster: api-production
-    # configconnector and exteral secrets require this terraform module in
+    # configconnector and external secrets require this terraform module in
     # the service project infrastructure
     # https://github.com/coopnorge/terraform-google-gke-config-connector
-    # if you dont want to consume sercets you can not remove this section.
+    # if you don't want to consume secrets you can not remove this section.
     configConnector:
       enabled: true
       version: v2